-Maybe it’s my imagination, but it seems like pretzel toffee, Saltine cracker toffee and matzo toffee have become more popular than ever.
+Maybe it’s my imagination, but it seems like pretzel toffee, Saltine cracker candy and matzo toffee have become more popular than ever.
 No complaints here!
 As a fan of all things sweet and salty, my favorite is this version made with pretzels.

 This recipe is originally from Land o’ Lakes, but I changed it a bit.
 I used Snyder’s “Sourdough Special” pretzels which are puffier and lighter than regular pretzels.
 Instead of chocolate chips, I topped the toffee with dark and milk chocolate (half on each side) and sprinkled the top with toasted pecans.
 The toffee is perfect and I’m already thinking about making a second batch with peanut butter cups.